-We have audited the financial statements of the Sebastian Inlet District, Florida (the "District") as of and for the fiscal year ended September 30, 2022, and have issued our report thereon dated March 24, 2023.
+We have audited the financial statements of the Sebastian Inlet District, Florida (the "District") as of and for the fiscal year ended September 30, 2023, and have issued our report thereon dated March 18, 2024.

-Auditors' Responsibility
+Auditor's Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.